royaltonrules/royaltonrules.github.io/README.md

 # royaltonrules.github.io

-If your part of the Royalton Public Schools administrative staff, could you just please leave my sites alone.
+If you are part of the Royalton Public Schools administrative staff, please leave my sites alone.